Ibtisam-a/Hadith-Topics-using-GPT4/README.md

 <h3> The dataset can be accessed in two main ways: <br>

 * Direct download
-Users can download the Excel file directly from the repository and open it with Microsoft Excel, LibreOffice, or Google Sheets.
-Each sheet corresponds to one Hadith book, making it easy to navigate across collections.
+Users can download the Excel file directly from the repository and open it with Microsoft Excel.

 * Programmatic access with Python
 The dataset can also be processed using Python.
 For example, one can use the pandas library to load and explore the data:

+import pandas as pd

+- Load a specific sheet (e.g., Sahih Bukhari) df = pd.read_excel("file-name.xlsx", sheet_name="sheet-name")

+- Preview first rows
+print(df.head())